CTCycle/XREPORT-radiological-reports-generator/assets/docs/coding/python.md

 - Avoid nested function definitions unless strictly needed.
 - Use classes to group related logic when the project already follows class-based patterns.
 - Avoid broad style-only rewrites in unrelated code.
-- Keep modules approximately under 1000 lines when practical.
+- Target modules at approximately 1000 lines; the architecture gate permits files below 1200 lines when extraction would add behavioral risk.